 Below are some simple tips that can help you incorporate more activities during your waking hours.

-- Set a timer on your cell phone or computer to remind you to get up every 30 minutes.
+- Set a timer on your cell phone or computer to remind you to get out of your chair every 30-45 minutes.

 - Whenever possible stretch and perform some squats, to activate your muscles.